-This segment also offers investment management programs for banks and distribution partners worldwide.
-At December 31, 2013, we had approximately 320 investment distribution clients.
-We also had single-product relationships with approximately 85 additional banks and trust institutions.
+At December 31, 2014, we had approximately 330 asset management distribution clients.
+We also had single-product relationships with approximately 80 additional banks and trust institutions.
 The principal competitors for this business are: Federated Investors, Inc., Russell Investment Group, Fidelity Investments, Franklin Templeton Investments, discretionary portfolio managers and various multi-manager investment programs offered by other firms.
 We also consider "in-house" internal asset management capabilities to be a form of competition.